-Due mainly to decisions taken in the past, the Council currently (31st December 2019) has £290m long term borrowing at an average interest rate of 4.58%, and £32m short term borrowing at an average interest rate at 0.77%.
-It also had £17.5m treasury investments at an average interest rate of 0.71%.
+Due mainly to decisions taken in the past, the Council currently (30th September 2022) has £293m long term borrowing at an average interest rate of 4.5%, and no short term borrowing.
+It also has £38m treasury investments at an average interest rate of 1.86%.

 Borrowing strategy: The Council's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
-These objectives are often conflicting, and the Council therefore seeks to strike a balance between cheap short-term loans (currently available at around 0.75%) and long-term fixed rate loans where the future cost is known but higher (currently 3.0% to 3.5%).
+These objectives are often conflicting, and the Council therefore seeks to strike a balance between cheap short-term loans (currently available at around 2.85%) and long-term fixed rate loans where the future cost is known but higher (currently 4.72% to 5.24%).